ddev/ddev-contrib/docker-compose-services/solr4/README.md

 > **Note**
 >
 > If you change the name of the core in [core.properties](core.properties) you also need to update the name in [docker-compose.solr.yml](docker-compose.solr.yml), section "services > solr > volumes".

+---

+Special thanks to [Jeff Geerling](https://www.jeffgeerling.com/) for building [Docker images](https://hub.docker.com/r/geerlingguy/solr) using versions of Apache Solr that have been deprecated long time ago.